 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank the member for his question, and also the Nunavut government.
-We are working with the staff in regard to the tendered contract.
-The contract is tendered and open at this time, so therefore I cannot speak to the issue as to when we anticipate the opening of the doors for the clients, probably at the end of this month, but I don't know if we are going to sign the agreement, if there was a contract agreement.
-Therefore, I cannot allude to that.
+I also thank the member for that question.
+We are working with the Department of Community and Government Services on the tendering of the contract that the member is asking about.
+The tender is still open, so I can't really speak to it.
+However, the closing date of the tender is at the end of this month, October, but I can't say when we would be signing an agreement or whether we will receive approval for the funding of the contract.

-I know that this is very urgent.
-We need it and we're working with the Department of Government Services, but I know that the construction has been delayed.
-Perhaps in January, 2024, it will be completed, so that facility will be completed after three or four months passed, we can look to open the facility in the year 2024, springtime or near winter.
+We understand the urgency of the issue, along with our partner, the Department of Community and Government Services.
+The construction of the facility has been delayed slightly and it is now anticipated to be completed by January 2024.
+Perhaps three or four months after that, the facility could be open in the spring or winter of 2024.
 Thank you, Mr. Speaker.
 Speaker: Your first supplementary, Mr. Sammurtok.

-Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) One of the key factors in providing long-term care in the north is to ensure that elders receive care in culturally appropriate manner here in their own language, eating their own food, and being in the familiar environment.
+Mr. Sammurtok (interpretation): Thank you, Mr. Speaker. (interpretation ends) One of the key factors in providing longterm care in the north is to ensure that elders receive care in a culturally appropriate manner, hearing their own language, eating their own food, and being in a familiar environment.